-The difficulty of launching a tech startup lies in the fact that the competition is tougher than ever before, on the other hand, there are some advantages, as well.
+The difficulty of launching a tech startup lies in the fact that the competition is tougher than ever before; on the other hand, there are some advantages, as well.
 In case you succeed, you stand at the brink of an amazing ROI.
 Next, you can launch with a lot less than it would take to start a standard small business.

 Finally, you have more funding ways available than ever before, which means that you need to start exploring these options as soon as possible.
 With that in mind, here are six ways for tech startups to get funded.

-The advantage of tech startups lies in the fact that they often create a groundbreaking service, tool, or platform.
+The advantage of tech startups lies in the fact that they often create a groundbreaking service, tool, or platforms.
 This is usually something people are interested in, even something they lack in their day-to-day life.
 Imagine the kind of revolution that the Uber app introduced to the world of the urban commute.
 In other words, it’s something people would pay in order to gain access to.

 The next thing that a tech startup, especially one with the compelling presentation on their side, can make is the preorder system, which will allow them to capitalize on their products long before it actually ‘hits the shelves’.